Arch-Software-Dev/triliumquest-smart-contract/ricardian/triliumquest.contracts.md

 <h1 class="contract"> withdrawtlm </h1>

-When a user requests to withdraw their TLM tokens, the tokens are transferred back to the original owner and the TLM record is deleted from the TLM staging table.
+When a user requests to withdraw their TLM tokens, the tokens are transferred back to the original owner and the TLM record is deleted from the TLM staging table

+<h1 class="contract">wipeall</h1>

+Administrative action to wipe all data.
+Not meant to be used in production.